fredolss/rater-js/README.md

         element: HtmlElement, //required
         rateCallback: Function,
         max: "Number of stars",
+        starWidth: "Width of the star image in pixels",
         disableText: "Text",
         ratingText: "Text {rating}",
         isBusyText: "Text", //displayed while user is rating but done not called yet